Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: RELATED WORK

 Semantic segmentation has been widely investigated both in robotics and computer vision literature.
 Recent advancements in deep learning \cite{badrinarayanan2015segnet}\cite{papandreou2015weakly}\cite{long2015fully}\cite{ronneberger2015u}, especially, have determined tremendous improvements in the performance of segmentation algorithms in a wide range of application domains.
 Audio analysis and understanding, on the other hand, has only partially benefited from such improvements in image processing.
-Indeed, the idea of exploiting image processing techniques operating on tempo-spectral representations of acoustic signals (\textit{e.g.} spectrograms) is still in its infancy, with only few works (\textit{e.g.} \cite{deshpande2001classification} and \cite{dutta2007text}) exploring this path for speaker and music classification purposes.
+Indeed, the idea of exploiting image processing techniques operating on tempo-spectral representations of acoustic signals (\textit{e.g.} spectrograms) is still in its infancy, with only few works (\textit{e.g.} \cite{deshpande2001classification}\cite{dutta2007text}\cite{towhid2017spectrogram}) exploring this path for speaker, birds, and music classification purposes.
 In \cite{marchegiani2017leveraging}, we investigated the possibility of utilising image segmentation as a noise cancelling method, obtaining promising results.
-We now enhance that approach, which relied on the use of \emph{K-means} \cite{fu1981survey}, by employing a more powerful segmentation method, based on a Unet architecture \cite{long2015fully}\cite{ronneberger2015u}.
-As already discussed in Section \ref{sec:intro}, this allows us to extract the sound of interest from a noisy background, even when this noise is extremely powerful, down to $-40dB$, where \cite{marchegiani2017leveraging} wasn't able to work properly with SNRs lower than $-15dB$.
+We now enhance that approach, which relied on the use of \emph{k-means} \cite{fu1981survey}, by employing a more powerful segmentation method, based on a \emph{Unet} architecture \cite{long2015fully}\cite{ronneberger2015u}.
+As already discussed in Section~\ref{sec:intro}, this allows us to extract the sound of interest from a noisy background, even when this noise is extremely powerful, SNR at $-40dB$, where \cite{marchegiani2017leveraging} was not able to work properly with SNRs lower than $-15dB$.
+Lately, \cite{mulimani2019segmentation} proposed the use of sub-spectrogram segmentation for the classification of acoustic events in domestic environments (\textit{e.g.} bag opening, dishwasher, flatware sorting).
+Yet, the authors do not apply any image processing technique to obtain the segmentation, but rather Singular Value Decomposition (SVD) to discriminate between low and high-energy spectral components.